 Enforcement of Rights Under Agreement.
-Upon the occurrence and continuance of any Event of Default the Trustee may proceed, and upon the written request of the holders of not less than 25% in aggregate outstanding principal amount of the Obligations shall proceed to protect and enforce its rights and the rights of the Bondholders under the Trust Agreement by such suits, actions or special proceedings in equity or at law, either for the specific performance of any covenant or agreement contained in the Trust Agreement or in the aid or execution of any power granted in the Trust Agreement or for the enforcement of any proper legal or equitable remedy, as the Trustee, being advised by counsel, shall deem most effective to protect and enforce those rights.
+Upon the occurrence and continuance of any Event of Default the applicable Trustee may proceed, and upon the written request of the holders of not less than 25% in aggregate outstanding principal amount of the applicable Obligations shall proceed to protect and enforce its rights and the rights of the Bondholders under that Trust Agreement by such suits, actions or special proceedings in equity or at law, either for the specific performance of any covenant or agreement contained in that Trust Agreement or in the aid or execution of any power granted in that Trust Agreement or for the enforcement of any proper legal or equitable remedy, as the applicable Trustee, being advised by counsel, shall deem most effective to protect and enforce those rights.

-In the enforcement of any remedy under the Trust Agreement, the Trustee shall be entitled to sue for, enforce payment of and receive any and all amounts then or during any default becoming due and at any time remaining unpaid on account of principal, interest or otherwise under any of the provisions of the Trust Agreement or of the Obligations, with interest on overdue payments at the rate or rates of interest specified or provided for in the Obligations or the Series Order, together with any and all costs and expenses of collection and of all proceedings under the Trust Agreement and under those Obligations, without prejudice to any other right or remedy of the Trustee or of the Bondholders, and to recover and enforce any judgment or decree against the State or the Treasurer, but solely as provided in the Trust Agreement and in the Obligations, for any portion of such amounts remaining unpaid, with interest, costs and expenses, and to collect (but solely from the Pledged Receipts and the Special Funds and Accounts from which the Obligations are payable) in any manner provided by law, the moneys adjudged or decreed to be payable.
+In the enforcement of any remedy under the applicable Trust Agreement, that Trustee shall be entitled to sue for, enforce payment of and receive any and all amounts then or during any default becoming due and at any time remaining unpaid on account of principal, interest or otherwise under any of the provisions of the applicable Trust Agreement or of the applicable Obligations, with interest on overdue payments at the rate or rates of interest specified or provided for in those Obligations or the applicable Series Order, together with any and all costs and expenses of collection and of all proceedings under that Trust Agreement and under those Obligations, without prejudice to any other right or remedy of the applicable Trustee or of the applicable Bondholders, and to recover and enforce any judgment or decree against the State or the Treasurer, but solely as provided in that Trust Agreement and in those Obligations, for any portion of such amounts remaining unpaid, with interest, costs and expenses, and to collect (but solely from the applicable Pledged Receipts and the Special Funds and Accounts from which those Obligations are payable) in any manner provided by law, the moneys adjudged or decreed to be payable.

-The holders of not less than a majority in aggregate outstanding principal amount of the Obligations shall have the right at any time by an instrument or concurrent instruments in writing executed and delivered to the Trustee, to direct the method and place of conducting any and all remedial proceedings under the Trust Agreement.
-However, (i) that direction shall not be otherwise than in accordance with the provisions of law or of the Trust Agreement, (ii) the Trustee shall be indemnified as provided in the Trust Agreement, and (iii) the Trustee shall have the right to decline to follow any such direction which in its opinion would be unjustly prejudicial to Bondholders not parties to that direction.
+The holders of not less than a majority in aggregate outstanding principal amount of the applicable Obligations shall have the right at any time by an instrument or concurrent instruments in writing executed and delivered to the applicable Trustee, to direct the method and place of conducting any and all remedial proceedings under the applicable Trust Agreement.
+However, (i) that direction shall not be otherwise than in accordance with the provisions of law or of that Trust Agreement, (ii) the applicable Trustee shall be indemnified as provided in that Trust Agreement, and (iii) the applicable Trustee shall have the right to decline to follow any such direction which in its opinion would be unjustly prejudicial to applicable Bondholders not parties to that direction.

-No remedy by the terms of the Trust Agreement conferred upon or reserved to the Trustee (or to the holders of the Obligations) is intended to be exclusive of any other remedy, but each and every such remedy shall be cumulative and in addition to any other remedy given to the Trustee or to the holders of the Obligations under the Trust Agreement or now or existing in the future.
+No remedy by the terms of a Trust Agreement conferred upon or reserved to the applicable Trustee (or to the holders of the Obligations) is intended to be exclusive of any other remedy, but each and every such remedy shall be cumulative and in addition to any other remedy given to the applicable Trustee or to the holders of the Obligations under that Trust Agreement or now or existing in the future.